Skip to code content (skip section selection)

 ACCESSORY STORAGE BUILDING: A building originally constructed for use as an accessory building for the storage of materials and equipment accessory to a primary use located on the property.
 Cargo containers, railroad cars, truck vans, converted mobile homes, trailers, recreational vehicles, bus bodies, vehicles and similar prefabricated items and structures originally built for purposes other than the storage of goods and materials are not accessory storage buildings.

 ACCESSORY USE OR STRUCTURE: A use or structure on the same lot with, and of a nature customarily incidental and subordinate to, the principal use or structure.
-In residential zones accessory uses/structures include, but are not limited to, accessory dwelling units, detached carports and garages, pool houses and cabanas, amateur radio and satellite dish antennas, barns, corrals, stables, and similar uses and structures.
+In agricultural and residential zones accessory uses/structures include, but are not limited to, accessory dwelling units, detached carports and garages, pool houses and cabanas, amateur radio and satellite dish antennas, barns, corrals, stables, and similar uses and structures, including accessory storage buildings.
 In nonresidential zones accessory uses/structures include, but are not limited to, detached carports and garages, caretaker's quarters, guardhouses, microwave and satellite dish antennas, and similar uses and structures.

 ADMINISTRATOR: An official having knowledge in the principles and practices of zoning who is appointed by the mayor, with the consent of the council, to administer this title.